MedatechUK/pyLabels/readme.md

 ```
 ## Label design
-Data is drawn on the canvas with [reportlab](https://docs.reportlab.com/reportlab/userguide/ch11_graphics/ "reportlab") objects.
+Data is drawn on the canvas with [reportlab library](https://docs.reportlab.com/reportlab/userguide/ch11_graphics/ "reportlab library") objects.

 For example, we can draw the QR code by adding an image shape to the label:
 ```python
 label.add ( shapes.Image ( 3 , 5 , height-1, height-1, obj["QR"] ))

 ```
-And we can add a text  string shape, using parameters from the LABELS table:
+And we can add a text string shape, again using parameters from the LABELS table stored in the obj array:
 ```python
 label.add ( shapes.String ( 8, 2, obj["PAR1"] +" (" + obj["PAR2"] + ")", fontName="Helvetica", fontSize=12 ))